 My harvests are 10-15% heavier.

-If you can handle the extra work, the risk of bugs and diseases, and the security risks, an indoor-outdoor marijuana grow op offers benefits.
+If you can handle the extra work, the bugs and diseases, and the security risks, an indoor-outdoor marijuana grow op offers benefits.

 However if people can easily see into your property (this includes helicopters, drones, small planes, neighbors, etc.), the potential of getting ripped off or busted make it too risky to do an indoor-outdoor marijuana grow op.